amjadraza/geemap-ws24/README.md

 <h1 align="center">
-A Template Project for Getting Started with GEEMAP Docker
+A Template Project for Getting Started with GEEMAP Docker Setup
 </h1>

 This is a template project to get us started with [geemap](https://geemap.org/) using Docker.
 Often, it is time consuming setting up local python environment to try packages.

 ## 🔧 Features
 - A template with `poetry` environment